sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  ***My Model vs Benchmark:***
 Contrary to Delaware and North Dakota, new cases in Maryland peaked during the long weekend in April and seemed to stay within the mean of an epi curve.
 This irregular peaking may be attributed to people traveling between states for the long weekend and for other reasons.
-Both my model and Benchmark did not have any problems predicting the forecast within 95% confidence however my model is showing a upward trend and the Benchmark  is showing an downward trend.
+Both my model and benchmark did not have any problems predicting the forecast within 95% confidence however my model shows an upward trend and the benchmark shows a downward trend.

 ----
 ### Justification

-This clearly shows the power of better package such as  [`earlyR`](https://www.repidemicsconsortium.org/earlyR/) package which implements simple estimation of infectiousness, as measured by the reproduction number (R), in the early stages of an outbreak.
-The second package   [`EpiEstim`](https://sites.google.com/site/therepiproject/r-pac/epiestim)   which implements a Bayesian approach for quantifying transmissibility over time during an epidemic.
-More specifically, it allows estimating the instantaneous and case reproduction numbers during an epidemic for which a time series of incidence is available and the distribution of the serial interval (time between symptoms onset in a primary case and symptoms onset in secondary case) is _ more or less precisely _ known. that are part of R when applied to an epidemic dataframe.
+It is quite evident that  [`earlyR`](https://www.repidemicsconsortium.org/earlyR/) is a better package that implements simple estimation of infectiousness, as measured by the reproduction number (R), in the early stages of an outbreak.
+The second package [`EpiEstim`](https://sites.google.com/site/therepiproject/r-pac/epiestim) implements a Bayesian approach for quantifying transmissibility over time during an epidemic.
+More specifically, it allows estimating the instantaneous and case reproduction numbers during an epidemic for which a time series of incidence is available and the distribution of the serial interval (time between symptoms onset in a primary case and symptoms onset in secondary case) is _ more or less precisely _ known. `earlyR` and `EpiEstim` are part of R toolkit.

 Source `earlyR`: https://www.repidemicsconsortium.org/earlyR/
 Source `EpiEstim`: https://sites.google.com/site/therepiproject/r-pac/epiestim

-Research is ongoing and and better benchmark for the COVID-19 epidemic are being developed every day by people like Dr Tim Churches is a medically-trained epidemiologist .
-Epidemiologist  are designing new predominantly in R. Below are some examples:
+Research is ongoing and and better benchmarks for the COVID-19 epidemic are being developed every day by people like Dr Tim Churches, a medically-trained epidemiologist.
+Epidemiologists are designing new models predominantly in R. Below are some examples:
  - [an introduction to R for epidemiologists by Dr Charles DiMaggio(New York University Departments of Surgery and Population Health)](http://www.columbia.edu/~cjd11/charles_dimaggio/DIRE/resources/R/packages.pdf)

  - [R-software: A Newer Tool in Epidemiological Data Analysis by Dr Amir Maroof Khan(Department of Community Medicine, University College of Medical Sciences and GTB Hospital, Delhi, India)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3612300/)
 - [Analysis of Epidemiological Data Using R and Epicalc by Prof.(Prince of Songkla University, Thailand)](https://cran.r-project.org/doc/contrib/Epicalc_Book.pdf)

-When we do a Google Scholar search on [`epidemiology and r`](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=epidemiology+and+r&btnG=) we fine over three million articles however when we do the same search with other key words like ARIMA (18 hundred), SARIMA(only 46), and zero for DeepAR.
+A Google Scholar search on [`epidemiology and r`](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=epidemiology+and+r&btnG=) returns over three million articles, however a similar search with other keywords yielded: epidemiology and ARIMA (18k articles), epidemiology and SARIMA (46 articles), and epidemiology and DeepAR (0 articles).

 ## V. Conclusion